Dean, Crown Family School of Social Work, Policy, and Practice

 Gorman-Smith led a study for the United Nations on violence against children that provided an in-depth picture of the prevalence, nature, and causes of all forms of violence against children.
 Her research group put forth recommendations for consideration by Member States of the UN.
 She was also a member of a Study Group on Primary Prevention of Antisocial Behavior for the United Kingdom’s Department of Health.

 Gorman-Smith has served as Deputy Dean for Research and Faculty Development at the School of Social Service Administration.
-She is also a member of the American Academy of Social Work and Social Welfare, a current fellow and past President of the Society for Prevention Research and has served on other national and state committees including the Board of Scientific Counselors, National Center for Injury Prevention and Control at the Centers for Disease Control.
+She is also a member of the American Academy of Social Work and Social Welfare, a current fellow and past President of the Society for Prevention Research, and has served on other national and state committees including the Board of Scientific Counselors, National Center for Injury Prevention and Control at the Centers for Disease Control.

 Gorman-Smith received her Ph.D. in Clinical-Developmental Psychology at the University of Illinois at Chicago.
 She received a master's degree from the University of Illinois at Chicago and master's and bachelor's degrees from Northern Illinois University